 +DS manifests vertically integrated teams, composed of students, post docs, and faculty, with each team addressing a data science challenge defined by a dataset and a question.
 The projects are selected such that a diversity of fields and data types are considered, and importantly they will focus on the most widely applicable and reusable data science methodologies, such as image and video analysis, natural language processing, and other recent advances in machine learning.
-These projects and programs will also be used for undergraduate and graduate students to earn a new Data Science Certificate, to complement their degree.
+These projects and programs will also be used for undergraduate and graduate students to complement their degree.

-In addition to the aforementioned project-based learning, +DS is developing digital class modules that match the level of math/statistics sophistication to the audience.
+In addition to the aforementioned project-based learning, +DS has developed digital class modules that match the level of math/statistics sophistication to the audience.
 Data science class modules have been, and will continue to be, developed targeted to diverse units at Duke: from those that only desire a broad understanding of what is possible with data science, to those who wish to understand and use data-science tools (software) without a need for deep understanding of underlying methodology, to finally those who desire a rigorous technical understanding of the details and methodology of data science.
 Digital course modules will be augmented by regular in-person learning experiences, targeted to a diverse set of Duke audiences.

 Learn +DS Online And In-Person

 The online +DS modules introduce Data Science concepts.
 Review the online content, and explore the in-person +DS opportunities to dive deeper into the information introduced in the online modules.